MCZbase/DataShot_DesktopApp/README.md

 * LocationInCollection
 * ValidDistributionFlag

+In addition, two additional fields that contain structured lists can be added (all lower case field names):

+* collectors
+* numbers

+Collectors must contain a pipe delimited list of collector names (e.g. "A.R.
+Smith|B.C.
+Jones"

+Numbers must contain a pipe delimited list of colon separated other_number values in the form of "number:number type" pairs (e.g. "1:Collection Number|5:Unknown".
+Order is important.
+The element before a colon will be treated as the number, and the element after the colon will be treated as the number type.
+For example, "351:Species Number|2562:Collection Number" will create two other number records in the expected form, but "351:Species Number|Collection Number:2562" will produce one other number record in the expected form (number=351,numberType=Species Number), but will produce an incorrect other number record in the form (number=Collection Number,numberType=2562).
+The ingest code does not check whether or not you have these in the correct order and will produce bad data if you do not.
+If a pipe delimited numbers element does not contain a colon, then it will be treated as an other number of type unknown (e.g. "3:Species Number|15" will produce two other number records number=3,numberType=Species Number and number=15,numberType=Unknown).

+Expected values for number type are (case sensitive, arbitrary values are allowed, but these are preferred):
+* Unknown
+* Species Number
+* Collector Number
+* Collection Number
+* Genitalia Preparation
+* DNA Sample Number
+* Drawer Number
+* Lycaenidae Morphology Ref.
+* MCZ Slide Number
+* MCZ Butterfly Exhibit, 2000

+To load a csv file that contains additional columns that aren't to be loaded, prefix the columns to be skipped with an underscore for it to be skipped (e.g. _someExternalId will be skipped).

+### Load Policy ###

-Allowed to change a record when: Record is in state Taxon Entered, Verbatim Entered, (Verbatim Classified??).
+Allowed to change a record when: Record is in state Taxon Entered, Verbatim Entered, pr Verbatim Classified.

 Barcode policy: Barcode must exist and must be unique.

 Overwrite policy: Will overwrite any existing value in the Verbatim fields, but will not overwrite any existing value in any non-Verbatim field.

 Questions policy: Any value provided in questions will be appended to the existing value for questions.